 Hallux Abducto Valgus (HAV), commonly known as bunions, are a deformity of the joint in the big toe that can lead to displacement and lateral deviation, referred to as the “bunion bump”.
-Although not as common, this can also happen to the little toe and is referred to as a Tailor’s Bunion.
+This bunion bump can also occur on the little toe and is referred to as a Tailor’s Bunion.

 This displacement and deformity of the big toe can lead to outward deviation of the other toes and commonly clawing of the second toe.
 It is aggravated by ill-fitting footwear causing irritation, inflammation and possible bursa (fluid filled sac between the tendon and bone).